Edith Splatt: Life

 In 1909 she was creating a column titled "Womanland" for Exeter's Express and Echo.
 "Womanland" dealt with various topics including suffrage protests.
 Splatt is thought to be the anonymous author who wrote an account of a suffrage protest the year before in Hyde Park.
 In 1911 it is presumed that she was living with her mother at 33 Herschell Road in Exeter but she does not appear on the national census that year.
 Many suffragettes refused to complete census forms as a protest because they did not have a vote.

 She is recorded in 1915 as having mounted a one-women campaign, two or three years previously, to enable women to purchase reduced-price workman’s tickets when travelling on Exeter trams.

 In 1915 she was a journalist creating serialised stories for the local paper; and by 1921 is referred to as 'a well-known local journalist'.

 She became one of the first women (alongside Mrs W. Browne) to be elected to Exeter council, for Belmont Ward in November 1921, and held a seat on the council until her death in 1945.
 She and fellow councillor Florence Browne served on committees concerning welfare and this has been criticised for allowing themselves to be "pigeon holed".

 Death and legacy

-Splatt died at Herschel Street in Exeter, in 1945.
+Splatt died at Herschell Road in Exeter, in 1945.
 A blue plaque was put up on her house in Exeter recording her service to the city.